Standard RAID levels: RAID 6

 RAID 6 extends RAID 5 by adding a second parity block; thus, it uses block-level striping with two parity blocks distributed across all member disks.
 RAID 6 requires at least four disks.

 As in RAID 5, there are many layouts of RAID 6 disk arrays depending upon the direction the data blocks are written, the location of the parity blocks with respect to the data blocks and whether or not the first data block of a subsequent stripe is written to the same drive as the last parity block of the prior stripe.
 The figure to the right is just one of many such layouts.

 According to the Storage Networking Industry Association (SNIA), the definition of RAID 6 is: "Any form of RAID that can continue to execute read and write requests to all of a RAID array's virtual disks in the presence of any two concurrent disk failures.
 Several methods, including dual check data computations (parity and Reed–Solomon), orthogonal dual parity check data and diagonal parity, have been used to implement RAID Level 6."

 The second block is usually labeled Q, with the first block labeled P. Typically the P block is calculated as the parity (XORing) of the data, the same as RAID 5.
 Different implementations of RAID 6 use different erasure codes to calculate the Q block.
 The classical choice is Reed-Solomon, but it requires CPU-intensive Galois field calculations, though this can be mitigated with a hardware implementation (ASIC or FPGA).
-There is a special choice of polynomial from Anvin used by Linux, which allows for efficient implementation using only addition and multiplication by two in GF(2^{8}) and opens the possibility of using SSSE3, AVX2, or other SIMD methods to implement efficiently.
+There is a special choice of polynomial from H. Peter Anvin used by Linux, which allows for efficient implementation using only addition and multiplication by two in GF(2^{8}) and opens the possibility of using SSSE3, AVX2, or other SIMD methods to implement efficiently.

 Newer erasure codes specialized to the k = 2 case go further than Anvin's optimization.
 These include EVENODD (1996), Row Diagonal Parity (RDP, 2004), Liberation codes (2008), and Mojette (2015).